dlbewley/demo-autofs/argo-apps/readme.md

 ## Configuring 1Password

 The External Secrets Operator supports many providers including Hashicorp Vault for example.
-This example uses 1Password for it's ease of setup.
+I am using 1Password for it's ease of setup.

 * Create a dedicated vault in 1Password for use by ESO